marcklefter/template-match-webgl/README.md

 The template image is in the lower right corner; in this example two matches have been found in the source image.

-To try this example out, run an HTTP server in the project directory and navigate to it in the web browser.
+To try this example out, run a web server that serves the project folder.